How to Visit Wae Rebo Village Independently without a Tour

 - DAY 2 – Take a public bus from Ruteng to Denge.
 Hike to Wae Rebo and spend the night there.

 - DAY 3 – Have breakfast in Wae Rebo.
 Hike down to Denge.
 Spend the night in Denge.

 - DAY 4 – Get the early morning bus back to Ruteng.

 d) If you’re short on time, you can make a day trip on a motorbike from Ruteng (on your own or with a hired driver).
 Start early if you don’t want to drive in the dark on the way back.

-So have you visited Wae Rebo?
-Was it worth your money?
+Are you planning to visit Wae Rebo?
+Do you think fee is reasonable?
 Let me know what you think in the comments below.